 Deadlines for articles:

-Articles can be send electronically to email@example.com or by post to:
+Articles can be send electronically to email@example.com.

 - end of January - for issue which will be released in March of the same year

 - end of March - for issue which will be released in June of the same year

 - end of September - for issue which will be released in December of the same year.